Ivonka Survilla: In Canada

-After closure of the radio station in 1965, Janka and Ivonka Survilla moved to Canada in 1969 where Ivonka started working as translator for the federal government.
+After the closure of the radio station in 1965, Janka and Ivonka Survilla moved to Canada in 1969 where Ivonka started working as translator for the federal government.
 She eventually became the head of Translation Services at Health Canada.

-In Canada Ivonka Survilla became an active member local Belarusian organisations.
+In Canada, Ivonka Survilla became an active member of local Belarusian organisations.

 In 1989, Ivonka Survilla, with the assistance of her husband Janka Survilla and friends Zinaida Gimpelevitch and Pauline Paszkievicz-Smith, created the Canadian Relief Fund for Chernobyl Victims in Belarus.
-This charitable organization provides medical aid in various forms, reciprocal medical staff visits between Canada and Belarus, food aid as well as providing health respites for children in various locations within Canada.
+This charitable organization has provided medical aid in various forms, reciprocal medical staff visits between Canada and Belarus, food aid, and has provided health respites for children in various locations within Canada.

-As President of the Rada of the Belarusian Democratic Republic
+As president

 Ivonka Survilla was elected president of the Rada of the Belarusian Democratic Republic in 1997.
 She is the first woman president of the Rada and the first president elected after the dissolution of the Soviet Union and creation of an independent Republic of Belarus.

 Survilla regularly addresses the Belarusian society on March 25 and other occasions.

 She is a founding signatory of the Prague Declaration on European Conscience and Communism.

 In 2013 she was awarded the Canadian Queen Elizabeth II Diamond Jubilee Medal for "her lifelong work in restoring democracy to Belarus".